Mecharim

 The last era rewarded tricking algorithms.
 This one punishes it.

-SEO, metadata, structured markup — all of it was built around a search engine that matched strings.
-Modern AI does not match strings.
+SEO, metadata, and structured markup were built around search engines that matched strings.
+Modern AI does not only match strings.
 It tries to understand intent and reconcile sources.
 Feed it loose marketing copy and it will invent what is missing.
-Feed it Xenkeys and it cites them.
+Feed it Xenkeys and it can cite something precise.

 Before Mecharim